 Our compiled databases for historical and contemporary distributions of small mammals (rodents, shrews) included 35 species in the Front Range Mountains (FR) and 33 species in the San Juan Mountains (SJ).
 Those species used in the analyses (28 FR, 19 SJ) were well sampled both historically and contemporarily with a per-mountain average of 97 specimens historically and 158 specimens contemporarily (Appendix S2).
 The empirical elevational ranges for each species were based on these data for each mountain and time period (Fig. 3: thick bars).
 Several species were not used in the range shift analyses because they were deemed to be insufficiently detected historically (<10 specimens; 6 FR, 13 SJ) or under-sampled with contemporary trapping methods (3 FR, 1 SJ; see Fig. S3.1).
 The sampling across each elevational gradient in each time period was not uniform (Fig. 2; Fig. S1.2).
 This is expected given the historically compiled efforts across multiple generations of researchers.
 Nonetheless, the number of specimens and localities is quite high both historically (4580 specimen-localities) and contemporarily (7444 specimen-localities) for these two regions.
 Importantly, the sampling effort is underestimated from these specimen sums.
 It represents only the successful captures of our target species, but not the captures of non-target mammals, any individuals not saved as specimens, nor the trapping efforts that resulted in no or few specimens.
 To compensate for the patchy distribution of specimens and sampling, we constructed Bayesian undersampling models.

 The Bayesian undersampling models utilized the number of observations per 50m elevational band, the estimated probability of detection based on our mark-recapture statistics, the patchiness of the elevational distribution for the species, and a declining probability of undersampling away from the last known detection to estimate a probability of distribution.
 The changes in the range limits between the empirical data and the Bayesian model varied from 0 to 392 m historically and 60 to 657 m contemporarily.
-The elevational limits based on the 95% probability for both the lower limit and the upper limit on each species’ elevational range per mountain per time period was then compared to assess range changes with climate change (Fig. 3: thin bar extensions; Appendix S2).
-Species that significantly changed their lower or upper elevational limit contemporarily (≥100m change) included 23 species that shifted upwards and 10 species that shifted downward (Fig. 3 blue and red bars, respectively).
-Another 10 species did not significantly change either range limit (Fig. 3 grey bars), and four species known historically were undetected contemporarily and thus considered locally extirpated (zeros in place of contemporary range bars).
+Based on the 95% probable ranges (Fig. 3: thin bar extensions; Appendix S2), species that significantly changed their lower or upper elevational limit contemporarily (≥100m change) included 23 species that shifted upwards and 10 species that shifted downward (Fig. 3 blue and red bars, respectively).
+Another 10 species did not significantly change either range limit (Fig. 3 grey bars), and 4 species known historically were undetected contemporarily and thus considered locally extirpated (zeros in place of contemporary range bars).
 In comparison to the expected and unexpected range changes (Fig. 1), the majority of upward changes were shifts, while the majority of downward changes were contractions (Fig. 3c).
 The changes indicated by the empirical elevational ranges without the Bayesian model additions were similar, but even more skewed toward upward changes (32 upward, 6 downward, 0 no change), and the percentage of upward contractions was higher (50% versus 30% (the latter in Fig. 3c)).